-With a small, reddish-brown flower bud, the clove tree (syzygium aromaticum) is a slow-growing but long-lived tree—it can easily survive to its 100th birthday and beyond.
+Bearing small, reddish-pink flower buds, the clove tree (syzygium aromaticum) is a slow-growing but long-lived evergreen tree—it can easily survive to its 100th birthday and beyond.
 The clove tree trunk is known for its smooth bark and either green or grayish-yellow aromatic foliage.
-The pungent clove spice that's used in an array of meals, drinks, and desserts is a result of harvesting the tree's dried, unopened flower buds.

-Clove trees are native to the Spice Islands and the Moluccas, and their name is believed to be derived from either the Latin word "clavus" or French word "cloud."
-Today, the clove tree is typically grown in India, Jamaica, the West Indies, Brazil, Sumatra, and other tropical climates.
+Clove trees are native to the Maluko Islands of eastern Indonesia, and their name is believed to be derived from either the Latin word "clavus" or French word "cloud."
+Today, the clove tree is commercially grown in India, Jamaica, the West Indies, Brazil, Sumatra, and other tropical climates.

 The clove tree can grow to 15 to 30 feet tall and has long leaves and dark reddish-pink flowers.
 The clove tree produces both male and female flowers on the same plant.

 |Botanical Name||Syzygium aromaticum|

 |Soil pH||Neutral to acidic|

 |Hardiness Zones||11-12, USDA|

 A clove tree will begin blossoming within six to 10 years after planting and will reach full maturity (and produce the best harvest) at 15 to 20 years old.

 Clove trees are quite delicate and will grow fairly slowly.
 It will take about four to six months to harvest the spice crop from the buds (when they're less than two centimeters).
 The optimal harvesting time is when the clove buds change from a green to slightly pink color.
 Harvesting is a very delicate process, as the quality of yield can be destroyed if branches are bent or broken.